Inclusive Education in Asia: Myth or Reality?

 Broadening partnerships.
 Collaborations are essential to education and training.
 Promoting public–private partnerships is urgent, as is proactively engaging all stakeholders, especially research institutes, think tanks, and other education-oriented institutions, to take the quality of education to new heights.

 Nobel Peace Prize winner Malala Yousafzai said: ‘One book, one pen, one child, and one teacher can change the world.’
 We adapt her words: ‘One computer, one child, and one teacher can make the world a better place’.

 This op-ed summarises the messages that emerged during the ERIA–Asian Network online conference: ‘The Future of Education in Asia and Skills in Asia.’
 Speakers in the conference included His Excellency Hang Chuon Naron, Cambodia’s minister of education, youth, and sports; Ms Mariagrazia Squicciarini, chief executive officer, Social and Human Sciences Sector, United Nations Education, Scientific and Cultural Organization; and Mr Neelesh Bhatia, representing the private sector, amongst others.

-This opinion piece was written by ERIA's Strategy and Partnership Director at the Economic Research Institute for ASEAN and East Asia, Dr Giulia Ajmone Marsan and Mr Ravindra Ngo, CEO and Founder the Asian Network, and has been published in Borneo Bulletin.
+This opinion piece was written by ERIA's Strategy and Partnership Director at the Economic Research Institute for ASEAN and East Asia, Dr Giulia Ajmone Marsan and Mr Ravindra Ngo, CEO and Founder the Asian Network, and has been published in The Manila Times, The Bangkok Post and Borneo Bulletin.
 Click here to subscribe to the monthly newsletter.